A DAY IN THE LIFE OF A TRAWLERMAN

 and two sets of wing rubbers totalling 29 feet at each end, was then stretched the full length of the space between the forward and aft gallows.
 The main body of the trawl streamed out to windward of the ship and a medium haul of fish surged up breaking the sea surface and spread out inside the codend, the closed off end of the trawl, often referred to as ‘the money bag’.

-These links were spliced into the eye of the toe leg wire which was connected to the footrope and and allowed the toe leg to be hove freely through a ‘kelly’s eye’ link until a heavy duty chain, secured to the gallows was hooked into the end of the footrope link.
+These links were spliced into the eye of the toe leg wire which was connected to the footrope and allowed the toe leg to be hove freely through a ‘kelly’s eye’ link until a heavy duty chain, secured to the gallows was hooked into the end of the footrope link.

 To bring the headline with the floats (sometimes as many 80) inboard, the Gilson hook on the end of a wire which ran through a block attached near the top of the main mast, was utilised to hook the forward headline leg which brought the whole length inboard in one heave.

-The large net area of the trawl wings, square, belly is brought inboard courtesy of the ‘lazy deckie’, a rope fitted around or to the selvedges of the bellies with a thin rope to the headline.
+The large net area of the trawl wings, square and belly is brought inboard courtesy of the ‘lazy deckie’, a rope fitted around or to the selvedges of the bellies with a thin rope to the headline.
 The initial heave gathers the bulk of the net followed by a number of heaves until the fish are contained within the codend.

-The Bosun directs this operation with a series of heaves being achieved via a wire running to the winch whipping drum through a block on the side/top of the bridge wheelhouse; each heave bringing inboard around 15 to 20 feet of net each time.
+The Bosun directs this operation with a series of heaves being achieved via a wire running to the winch whipping drum through a block on the side/top of the Bridge wheelhouse; each heave bringing inboard around 15 to 20 feet of net each time.
 Once the fish are contained within the codend, the Gilson hook is again used.
 It was hooked into the wire leg of the wire/rope combination becket sited around the codend, allowing the codend to be transferred forward from where the larger heaving wire, the double sheaved tackle block, was used to bring the weight of the bag of fish inboard.

 As the bag swung inboard the bag ropes, which are strong wires with wooden sleeves slotted on and attached through eyelets on the rigging, were then secured by a wire onto the side of the forward gallows.
-The bag ropes prevented the bag of fish from swinging right across the open fore deck thereby restraining the bag to the forward pounds, which allows the Bosun to go beneath and release the codline knot thereby allowing the fish to spill out onto the deck.
+The bag ropes prevented the bag of fish from swinging right across the open fore deck thereby restraining the bag to the forward pounds, which allowed the Bosun to go beneath and release the codline knot thereby allowing the fish to spill out onto the deck.
 This haul resulted in approximately seventy baskets of good sized Cod with a just a few red fish (bergalts).

 At this time John Day and I had started repairing a small amount of net damage to the after top wing of the trawl.
 The Bosun joined us to speed up the work while the Deckie Learner, Tommy supplied the braiding needles of twine, and replenished the needles as they were used.
 Whilst hauling, the wind began to blow stronger creating a swell and a slightly rougher sea, about Force 4 to 5.

 After fifteen minutes we were ready for shooting the gear again.
 The codends were hove outboard using the wire from the fore derrick which was positioned at right angles to the main fore mast.
-It was used whenever something needed to be hove out over the ships rail and released into the sea by quickly slacking off the derrick wire and tripping the hook by pulling on its rope tag line.
+It was used whenever something needed to be hove out over the ship’s rail and released into the sea by quickly slacking off the derrick wire and tripping the hook by pulling on its rope tag line.

 With the change in weather the codends and belly part of the trawl quickly drifted clear of the starboard side ready for putting the heavy footrope and the headline back outboard.

 The process used during hauling was reversed and the bobbins were put over the side and lowered via the toe leg wire until they were fully lowered and their weight was taken up by the Dan Lenos.
-The headline with the floats were pulled over by the action of the sea and floated in a long bight on the surface above the footrope.
+The headline with the floats was pulled over by the action of the sea and floated in a long bight on the surface above the footrope.

-At this stage the Mate gave the order from the bridge to lower the Dan Lenos and the cables until the independent wires with the keep reached the backstrop thereby allowing the G-Link to be clipped up and the weight transferred to the otter board.
+At this stage the Mate gave the order from the Bridge to lower the Dan Lenos and the cables until the independent wires with the keep reached the backstrop thereby allowing the G-Link to be clipped up and the weight transferred to the otter board.
 The Bosun at the winch took the weight of the door off the preventor chain and John Day unhooked it and pulled the chain free of the door brackets.
-During this time the gear had streamed away from the ships side due to the wind and sea.
+During this time the gear had streamed away from the ship’s side due to the wind and sea.

 The Mate began manoeuvring the ship to shoot the gear and, at half speed with the helm over to starboard, began a large sweep around to fully open the trawl and spread the Dan Lenos.
 He then gave the order for the otter boards to be let go and stopped the engine until the warps were run out to the first length, then held.